-Annual financial statements for the period from 1 January 2019 to 31 December 2019
+Annual consolidated statements for the period from 1 January 2019 to 31 December 2019 (PLN million)

-) presented in the comprehensive income statement in the position: debt securities measured at fair value via other comprehensive income - profit / loss on revaluation recognised in equity
+^{)} presented in the comprehensive income statement in the position: debt securities measured at fair value via other comprehensive income - profit / loss on revaluation recognised in equity

-In its recognition of interest rate derivative instruments IRS/FRA, the Bank applies the settled to market service, as specified in the regulations of Central Counterparties/CCP with which the Bank cooperates.
+In its recognition of interest rate derivative instruments IRS/FRA, the Group applies the settled to market service, as specified in the regulations of Central Counterparties/CCP with which the Group cooperates.
 See Note 16 Measurement of derivative instruments for further information.